dalbeck/wp-cli-bash/README.md

 ## Usage

 Execute the script within the root directory of your WordPress installation.
-The script will automatically install necessary WP CLI packages if they are not already installed.
+The script will automatically install necessary WP CLI packages if they are not already installed and create a directory named `wp-benchmarks` where all output files will be saved.

 ```bash
 chmod +x wp-benchmark.sh